 Emerson Hospital uses the latest digital 3D mammography (called tomosynthesis) to better screen patients with dense breast tissue.
-This technology produces images that are higher in quality and lower in radiation dose—and reduces the need for repeat exams by up to 40% because it’s so accurate.
+This technology produces images that are higher in quality and lower in radiation dose — and reduces the need for repeat exams by up to 40 percent because it’s so accurate.

 In addition, our board-certified radiologists use computer-aided detection to help find even the smallest abnormality and deliver the most accurate diagnosis possible.